3dw1nM0535/taxa-PoC/README.md

-# taxa
+# taxa-PoC
-## Decentralized farmer(s) marketplace.

-We are changing 100,000 years old agricultural practices and harvest(goods and produce) trading using decentralized protocols.
+This repository contains source code for taxa proof-of-concept smart contracts and web app